Powerlearnproject/se-day1-assignment-chegeharrison/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
-Software engineering systematically applies engineering principles, methods, and tools to develop and maintain high-quality software systems.
-It involves software product design, development, testing, deployment, and maintenance.
-Importance of software engineering
-Software engineering plays a crucial role in the technology industry by enabling the creation of software applications and systems that power various aspects of modern life, including communication, commerce, entertainment, and healthcare.
+Software engineering is the process of designing, developing, testing, and maintaining software using structured methods and best practices.
+It ensures that software is reliable, efficient, and meets user needs.

+Importance of Software engineering the technology industry Builds reliable software – Ensures software functions correctly and efficiently.
+Enhances productivity – Helps companies create software faster and with fewer errors.
+Improves security – Reduces vulnerabilities and protects user data.
+Drives innovation – Enables the creation of new technologies and digital solutions.
+Supports businesses – Many industries rely on software for operations, from healthcare to finance.

 Identify and describe at least three key milestones in the evolution of software engineering.